cosmos/cosmos-sdk/UPGRADING.md

 The `store` module is extracted to have a separate go.mod file which allows it be a standalone module.
 All the store imports are now renamed to use `cosmossdk.io/store` instead of `github.com/cosmos/cosmos-sdk/store` across the SDK.

-### SimApp

-#### Module Assertions

-Previously, all modules were required to be set in `OrderBeginBlockers`, `OrderEndBlockers` and `OrderInitGenesis / OrderExportGenesis` in `app.go` / `app_config.go`.
-This is no longer the case, the assertion has been loosened to only require modules implementing, respectively, the `module.BeginBlockAppModule`, `module.EndBlockAppModule` and `module.HasGenesis` interfaces.

 ### Modules